KoalaSat/samiz/README.md

 </div>

 1. Alice starts a new session with Samiz and creates the nostr note with her favorite nostr client.
-2. The nostr client shares the note with all apps listening on her device.
+2. The nostr client shares the note with all apps listening on her device and/or register it on a local relay.
 3. Samiz detects it and stores it in the running session
 4. Bob is passing by close to Alice's house.
 He also has an open session with Samiz, so both devices connect and synchronize, resulting in Bob's device now storing and being able to access Alice's note
 5. Bob goes to the metro and sits close to Charlie, who is also running a Samiz session.